MrBeeAreWhy/2doku/README.md

 Issues:
 - The server generates a new puzzle every time it is queried (intended to store in database, retrieve if already generated)
   - The client does not properly handle the above issue
+  - Puzzle data should include puzzle data
-- Puzzle generation needs refactoring.
+- Puzzle generation needs refactoring (brute force implementation is slow)
+- Client does not properly handle mismatches between currently loaded data and served data